About Access Gateway components

-In the topmost tier is traditional internet access, typically exposed using a load balancer.
-Users access the load balancer using application specific URLs, which then direct them to an Access Gateway worker node in a high availability cluster.
+The topmost tier contains the traditional internet access, typically exposed using a load balancer.
+Users access the load balancer using application specific URLs.
+These URLs then direct them to an Access Gateway worker node in a high availability cluster.

 The following is the minimum recommended configuration for a high availability Access Gateway cluster.

-- A load balancer, visible to the external internet and the Access Gateway cluster.
+- A load balancer that is visible to the external internet and the Access Gateway cluster.

-- Anadmin node, managing all application definitions, supporting infrastructure such as data stores and other configuration.
+- Anadmin node that manages all application definitions and supports infrastructure, such as data stores and other configuration.

-- Three or more worker nodes, managing all application requests, interacting with an Okta tenant for authorization, providing fine-grained access controls and other behaviors.
+- Three or more worker nodes that manage all application requests, interact with an Okta tenant for authorization, provide fine-grained access controls, and other behaviors.
 While Access Gateway can function with fewer than three worker nodes, for high availability the recommended minimum cluster size is three (plus an admin node).

-The Access Gateway cluster is typically behind a firewall and accessible only to the Okta tenant, the load balancer, supporting services, and the underlying protected web application resources.
+The Access Gateway cluster is typically behind a firewall and accessible only to the Okta tenant, load balancer, supporting services, and underlying protected web application resources.